Rails and Ales Gala Weekend 2010

 |The Beer "Garden" at Staverton station|

-Running from the Saturday through until Bank Holiday Monday, the event will see no fewer than seven locomotives in use.
-A special train service will be in operation on all three days, with extra trains running between Buckfastleigh and Staverton to connect into the Real Ale Festival being held at this idyllic former Great Western Railway country branch line station.
+From Saturday through until Bank Holiday Monday, the event will see a special train service in operation on all three days, with extra trains running between Buckfastleigh and Staverton to connect into the Real Ale Festival being held at this idyllic former Great Western Railway country branch line station.
+Late trains as expected to be run on Friday, Saturday and Sunday.

-All passenger trains have access and accommodation for wheelchairs, and all except the auto services have a buffet service.
+All passenger trains have access and accommodation for wheelchairs, and all except the auto and railcar services have a buffet service for the main part of the day.
+At the moment the exact opening times for the buffets is not known.

 Staverton, a typical example of an idyllic Great Western country branch line station, is expected to be busier than ever over the three days as this will be the venue for the Real Ale Festival.
 Run by the Devon Diesel Society, together with the Staverton Preservation Group, the festival will be the sixth so far run at the station.
 The main bar will be located in the old goods shed adjacent to the main platform, and additional seating will be provided in a coach stabled in the dock platform.

-In addition to the cask ales, there will again be a range of traditional cider on sale, plus soft drinks.
-Due to the popularity at previous festivals the range has been increased to provide cider lovers with even more choice.
+In addition to the cask ales and the range of traditional cider on sale there will be soft drinks.
+Due to the popularity at previous festivals the range of ciders has been increased to provide cider lovers with even more choice.

 There will be a range of snacks and other light refreshments.
 The Station group will also have a variety of hot pasties on sale.